vegaprotocol/specs/protocol/0061-simple-POS-rewards - SweetWater.md

 ## Distribution of Rewards

-We assume a function "total_payment" which computes the total payment for a given epoch, as well as some ressource pool from which the resources are taken; if the total_payment for a given epoch exceeds the size of the pool, then the entire pool is paid out.
+We assume a function total_payment() which computes the total payment for a given epoch, as well as some ressource pool from which the resources are taken; if the total_payment for a given epoch exceeds the size of the pool, then the entire pool is paid out.
-[Check: Do we need to synchronize on that ?]

 The total payment will then be distributed among validators and delegators following above formulars.